 Qinwen Zheng vs. Maria Sakkari: Prediction and Match Betting Odds | WTA Zhengzhou, China Women Singles 2023

-In the Round of 16 of the WTA Zhengzhou, China Women Singles 2023 on Tuesday, Qinwen Zheng (ranked No. 24) faces Maria Sakkari (No. 6).
+On Wednesday, Maria Sakkari (No. 6 in the world) meets Qinwen Zheng (No. 24) in the Round of 16 of the WTA Zhengzhou, China Women Singles 2023.

-Sakkari has -165 odds to grab a spot in the quarterfinals with a win over Zheng (+130).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!